Red (programming language): Introduction

 Red was introduced in the Netherlands in February 2011 at the Rebol & Boron conference by its author Nenad Rakočević.
 In September 2011, the Red programming language was presented to a larger audience during the Software Freedom Day 2011.
 Rakočević is a long-time Rebol developer known as the creator of the Cheyenne HTTP server.

 Features

 Red's syntax and semantics are very close to those of Rebol.
-Like Rebol, it strongly supports metaprogramming and domain-specific languages (DSLs) and is therefore a highly efficient tool for dialecting (creating embedded DSLs).
-Red includes a dialect called Red/System, a C-level language which provides system programming facilities.
-Red is easy to integrate with other tools and languages as a DLL (libRed) and very lightweight (around 1 MB).
-It is also able to cross-compile to various platforms (see Cross Compilation section below) and create packages for platforms that require them (e.g., .APK on Android).
+Like Rebol, it strongly supports metaprogramming and domain-specific languages (DSLs) and is therefore an efficient tool for dialecting (creating embedded DSLs).
+Red includes a dialect named Red/System, a C-level language which provides systems programming facilities.
+Red is easy to integrate with other tools and languages as a dynamic-link library (DLL) (libRed) and very lightweight (around 1 MB).
+It is also able to cross-compile to various platforms (see #Cross compiling section below) and create packages for platforms that require them (e.g., .APK on Android).
 Red also includes a fully reactive cross-platform GUI system based on an underlying reactive dataflow engine, a 2D drawing dialect comparable to SVG, compile-time and runtime macro support, and more than 40 standard datatypes.